Prince Harry's shock as jockey Frankie Dettori kisses Meghan Markle

 They've only been married a few weeks but Prince Harry, 33, is already having to warn men away from his stunning wife, Meghan Markle.

-The sixth in line to the throne was seemingly unimpressed when Frankie Dettori jokingly stole a kiss from the former Suits actress when she made her very first appearance at Royal Ascot on Wednesday.
+The sixth in line to the throne was seemingly unimpressed when Frankie Dettori jokingly stole a kiss from the former Suits actress, 36, when she made her very first appearance at Royal Ascot on Wednesday.

 Credit: Getty

-Meghan, 36, was left blushing when the jokey took her hand and kissed it when being presented with his winning trophy.
+Meghan was left blushing when the jockey took her hand and kissed it when being presented with his winning trophy.

 The crowds were amused by the sweet gesture and erupted into cheers, while Harry was later seen jokingly pointing his finger at Frankie to warn him off.